 The McClarty Lake property is favourably situated within the Flin Flon - Snow Lake greenstone belt, one of the largest Proterozoic volcanic-hosted massive sulphide (VMS) districts in the world.
 Twenty-seven copper-zinc-(gold) deposits within the belt have produced more than 183 million tonnes of sulphide ore.

-Winter conditions in 2007 allowed for the drilling of five holes, which successfully extended the known strike and dip extension of the sulphide horizon to over 425 metres (open) and to a vertical depth of 250 metres (open).
-Significant zinc sulphide (sphalerite) mineralization was discovered in two holes (MC07-04* & MC07-06*) collared 225 metres south of the 1997/2000 drilling.
-Up to 20% sphalerite within the semi- to massive pyrite horizon was intersected at 75-metre and 150-metre vertical depths.
+Five holes drilled in 2007 extended the strike of the sulphide horizon to over 425 metres (open) and to a vertical depth of 250 metres (open).
+Significant zinc sulphide mineralization (up to 20% sphalerite) within the semi- to massive pyrite horizon was intersected in two holes (MC07-04* & MC07-06*) collared 225 metres south of the 1997/2000 drilling (Table 1).
 Along with the presence of copper sulphide (chalcopyrite), this marked the first discovery of significant base metal mineralization on the property.

 * MC07-03 formerly designated as SIG-01-07; MC07-04 formerly SIG-02-07; MC07-05 formerly SIG-03-07; MC07-06 formerly SIG-04-07; MC07-07 formerly SIG-05-07.
 All holes were drilled at 291º azimuth and -55º dip.
 Widths represent down hole core lengths.
 True widths for the lower zone are estimated at 85% of core length.
 True widths for the upper zone cannot be reliably estimated at this time.